 Several deliverables of the Strategic Plan July 2022 - June 2024 are related to the development of supporting material for AECs to assist with their education and training.
 Topics identified, and supporting material produced or updated, and published on Animal Ethics Infolink are listed in section 2.10.

-The Panel also hosted a 'webinar series' during 2022, with another 'webinar series' scheduled for 2023.
-Webinars held during the 2022-23 period included:
+The Panel hosted a 'webinar series' during the 2023-24 period.
+This included: